JRP-5/Better-Wallpapers/README.md

 # Better Wallpapers

-A lightweight c++ application which lives in the system tray and changes the user's wallpaper everyday based on their selection from various image of the day sources.
+A lightweight Windows c++ application which lives in the system tray and changes the user's wallpaper everyday based on their selection from various image of the day sources.

 ## Features